Ed Johnson (broadcaster): "From the Farm, Good Morning!"

 His morning radio show was broadcast from his farm in Ostrander (Delaware County).
 In 1972, he started the ABN and his daily reports were eventually broadcast to over 72 radio stations across Ohio, Indiana, and West Virginia.
 Known for his infectious enthusiasm and passion for agriculture, Johnson always opened his broadcast with the trademark phrase "From the Farm, Good Morning!", followed by the crow of his legendary rooster sidekick, Abner.

 Another staple of the Johnson years was the use of ABN "Stinger."
 This brief banjo riff was used as a sounder at the beginning of each ABN broadcast.
 Clear Channel discontinued the use of the stinger after acquiring ABN.

 Death

 Johnson survived a heart attack in the mid-1990s.
 Dedicated to his work, he was back at the microphone just days after his surgery.
-He suffered a massive heart attack in February 2001 and passed on at the age of 63.
+He suffered a massive heart attack in February 2001 and died at the age of 63.

 Johnson was honored posthumously for his work by the National Association of Farm Broadcasting in 2005 with enshrinement in the NAFB Hall of Fame.

-Marilyn Johnson still resides on the Delaware County farm she and her husband shared.
+Marilyn Johnson still resided in Delaware County until her death in 2021.